allegory-software/allegory-sdk/README.md

 engineers here, we don't have language affectations.
-We're just happy to use a language with stackful coroutines, real closures with full lexical scoping, hash maps, a garbage collector, a better ffi than we could ever ask for, and an overall non-opinionated design that doesn't pretend to have found the one true way of doing things like so many other languages today do.
+We're just happy to use a language with stackful coroutines, real closures with full lexical scoping, hash maps, a garbage collector, a better ffi than we could ever ask for, and an overall non-opinionated design that doesn't pretend to know better than its user.

 Q: Why not OpenResty?

 A: We actually used OpenResty in the past, nothing wrong with it.
-It's probably even faster (we haven't checked).
+It's probably even faster.
 It definitely has more features.
-Nginx is however quite large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inevitably byzantine and undebuggable by trying to do declaratively what is better done procedurally.
+Nginx is however quite large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inevitably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally.

 ------------------------------------------------------------------------------
 <sup>Allegory SDK (c) 2020 Allegory Software SRL</sup>